konstantinNovichenko/Flix-iOS/README.md

 <img src="http://g.recordit.co/5OA0MNBxGv.gif" width=250><br>

 ### Notes
-Encounter an issue with accessing API due to security restrictions.
+Encountered an issue with accessing the API due to security restrictions.
 Made changes in Info.plist file to fix the issue.